-Kuromame beans are one of the important osechi ryori items.
-Just like many other beans’ cooking method in Japan, they are stewed with sugar.
+Kuromame beans are one of the important osechi ryori, Japanese new years food items.
+Just like many other cooked beans in Japan, they are sweet.
 However, unlike adzuki beans, kuromame beans are handled more carefully.
 Properly cooked kuromame beans are big, plump, shiny, black, soft, unbroken without wrinkles.

 Americans may not be familiar with kuromame beans, but they are actually special soy beans with black skin.
 They can be found at Asian grocery stores, as Chinese, Koreans, as well as Japanese eat them.
 Kuromame beans were believed to deflect evil spirits in Japan.

 I heard that some Japanese in the U.S. use black turtle beans instead of kuromame beans.
 If I can use black turtle beans, which are sold almost any grocery stores in the United States, it’s convenient and more economical.

 So I conducted an experiment to cook those two kinds of beans using exactly the same recipe, and the same equipment.
 I bought a 1lb bag of kuromame beans at a Chinese grocery stores.
 As I was concerned with a lot of agricultural problems in China, I bought the one with a USDA organic mark on it.
 A 1lb bag of black turtle beans are from my neighborhood grocery store.